open-ortho/dent-oip/source/DICOM/VL_Photographic_Image/General_Image/image_laterality.rst

-   The implementer shall follow the codes as defined in this document, even if these are not the most granular codes possible (for what the code is describing in orthdontics).
-While this might go against SNOMED CT reccommandations, these are the codes allowed in the DICOM standard.
+   The implementer shall follow the codes as defined in this document, even if these are not the most granular codes possible (for what the code is describing in orthodontics).
+While this might go against SNOMED CT recommendations, these are the codes allowed in the DICOM standard.